WingedAnalyst/fullStackRpgGame/readme.md

 - A trusty Stick as your first weapon

 Use the buttons to:
-- Go to the Store: Buy health or better weapons
+- Go to the Store: Buy health or better weapons, or sell weapons and even XP for gold if needed
-- Go to the Cave: Fight monsters like 4Arms and Slither
+- Go to the Cave: Fight monsters like 4Arms, Slither, and eventually the Dragon
-- Fight the Dragon: Face the final boss when you're ready!
+- Play Bet-Shet (Mini Casino): Test your luck and win or lose gold
+- Fight / Dodge / Run: Combat options when battling monsters

 Combat:
 - You can Attack, Dodge, or Run